ndangles/letlog/README.md

 Letlog is a flexible logging module that lets you simply log the variable itself while the module attaches a label of the variable name passed in to the console allowing for fast logging and identifying of variables in console output.
 <br><br>
-Letlog is also configurable, allowing you to change label size, color and formatting, making it easier to identify it in messy console output.
+Letlog is also configurable, allowing you to change label size, color and formatting, making it easier to identify variables in messy console output.